Jaw Pain: Have You Ever Suffered From It?

 There could be a problem with the joint cartilage disc or the ligaments and nerves in the region.
 These are all factors that a specialist will need to evaluate.
 Remember, however, that bone loss in the joints is something that can occur with age.

 Find out: 5 Habits That Damage Your Bones

 If you’ve ever felt as if you cannot fully open your jaw, stop and think about how your life has been in the last few days.

 This problem will disappear with time, but it can be very disabling while it lasts.
-The origin is usually stress, which you must learn to manage properly.
+As a study published in the Journal of the American Dental Association suggests, the origin is usually stress, which you must learn to manage properly.